David Rabkin

 Presentation

-It should come as no surprise that printing (how, and on what paper) and framing are essential to the experience of these artworks.
+It should come as no surprise that printing (how, and on what paper) and framing (which for me is a broad concept) are integral and essential to one’s experience of these artworks.

-When it comes to framing, I tend to use float frames.
-Recently, though, I’ve been designing and making my own frames, which gives me the flexibility to deviate from traditional framing approaches and to experiment with new ways to present works.
-I’m also exploring more sculptural approaches, and expect that 3-dimensional pieces will increasingly become part of my work.
+When it comes to framing, I tend to use float frames for conventional presentation.
+However, I often build my own frames, which gives me the flexibility to deviate from traditional framing approaches and to experiment with entirely new ways to present works, including approaches that perhaps cross the line into sculpture.

 Presentation

-It should come as no surprise that printing (how, and on what paper) and framing are essential to the experience of these artworks.
+It should come as no surprise that printing (how, and on what paper) and framing (which for me is a broad concept) are integral and essential to one’s experience of these artworks.

-When it comes to framing, I tend to use float frames.
-Recently, though, I’ve been designing and making my own frames, which gives me the flexibility to deviate from traditional framing approaches and to experiment with new ways to present works.
-I’m also exploring more sculptural approaches, and expect that 3-dimensional pieces will increasingly become part of my work.
+When it comes to framing, I tend to use float frames for conventional presentation.
+However, I often build my own frames, which gives me the flexibility to deviate from traditional framing approaches and to experiment with entirely new ways to present works, including approaches that perhaps cross the line into sculpture.

 (Any color-band imperfections seen in these images are due to browser- or display-related limitations.)